WildCatKnA/webmax-linux/README.md

 ### v1.0.4-10
 - Images are now saved in JPEG format;
 - slightly improved the issue with increasing/decreasing font size in chats—line spacing is now taken into account.
+### v1.0.4-11
+- While in the media viewer, you can save media using the **Ctrl+S** keyboard shortcut;
+- Pressing **Esc** minimizes the application to the tray (provided we're not in the chat feed);
+You can also minimize the application to the tray (under any circumstances) using the **Ctrl+W** keyboard shortcut;
+- Another attempt to stop video playback in the chat feed (not perfect, but better than before);
+- [Win10/11] When exiting the application, the shortcut in *%APPDATA%\Roaming\Microsoft\Windows\StartMenu\Programs* is deleted;
+(If you don't need this shortcut at all, you can use the Win7 version - in my experience, this version doesn't create a shortcut)
+- [MacOS] The tray menu has moved to the main panel and now "lives" next to the Apple icon (left-clicking the tray icon to show/hide the application)